AngeloGianfelice/AI-LAB/README.md

     # by dividing by the number of element in each feature maps.
     return G.div(b*c*h*w)
 ```
-Note that the output of this function will have (bxc,bxc) shape.
+Note that the output of this function will have (bxc,bxc) shape, where b is the batch size and c is the number of feature maps.
 Then we define our classification model:
 ```python
 #Grapes detection Neural network